-By observing the waveforms with ε_0 from 0.0 to 0.9, the higher the eccentricity of the waveform, the sine wave collapses with more spikes.
-Figure 10 shows the waveforms in both the time and frequency domain.
+By observing plots of the waveforms in the time domain with $\varepsilon_0$ from 0.0 to 0.9, the higher the eccentricity of the waveform, we see the oscillations collapse from sine waves into spikes.
+Figure 9 shows the waveforms in both the time and frequency domain.
 Waveforms with eccentricity fluctuate before the merger, with vigor depending on the eccentricity.
-Figure 11 shows how the sine wave collapse when ε_0 is high compared to when ε_0 is low.
+Figure 10 shows how the sine wave collapses when $\varepsilon_0$ is high compared to when $\varepsilon_0$ is low.